Take Action!

 Climate Resilient Food Systems Menu

-Use this “menu” to choose strategies that will increase access to healthy, culturally appropriate foods for all community members without increasing greenhouse gas emissions.
+This “menu” guides communities in choosing strategies that will increase access to healthy, culturally appropriate foods for all community members without increasing greenhouse gas emissions.

 Climate Ready Landscapes